jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 and regulations that could facilitate the disabling of malicious C2 infrastructure outside the US.
-Oppose Cyberattacks and Partner to Enhance Cybersecurity Oppose Cyberattacks and Partner to Enhance Cybersecurity Cybersecurity Tech Accord principles mapping index on page 125\.Uniting forces against cybercrime continued Additional information
+Oppose Cyberattacks and Partner to Enhance Cybersecurity Oppose Cyberattacks and Partner to Enhance Cybersecurity Cybersecurity Tech Accord principles mapping index on page 125\.

+Uniting forces against cybercrime continued
+Additional information
-Stopping cybercriminals from abusing security tools\|Microsoft
+Stopping cybercriminals from abusing security tools \| Microsoft
 Active cracked Cobalt Strike C2s
 Decline in distinct IPs showing the impact of the disruption Distinct IPs